Improved Probabilistic Lower Bounds for Separable Matrices: Introduction

 \subsection{Our contribution}

-In our paper, we work with the UFFD codes to identify a set of $=d$\footnote{Here and below, we use $=d$ sign to highlight that we talk about the task of finding the set of defectives given its size $d$ is a priori known.} or $\le d$\footnote{Similarly, we use $\le d$ sign to highlight that the task is to find the set of at most $d$ defectives.} defectives among $n$ elements with $t$ tests, we improve and supplement the results of \cite{vorobyev2021fast}.
-Our contribution is summarized below: \begin{itemize}[wide, labelwidth=1pt, labelindent=3pt] \item For an arbitrary number $d\ge 3$ defectives, we present an analytical formula for the lower bound on the rate \footnote{Here and below, rate refers to the maximum asymptotic rate with $t \to \infty$, unless otherwise stated.} of the $(=d)$-UFFD codes. \item We show that with $d\to\infty$ the rate of the $(=d)$-UFFD codes is not less than $\frac{2\ln 2}{d^2}\cdot (1 + o(1))$.
-The shown lower bound is $2$ times better than the best presently known lower bound for disjunctive codes. \item We show how to use the lower bound on the rate of $(=d)$-UFFD codes to derive lower bounds on the rate of $(\le d)$-UF codes and $(\le d)$-UFFD codes.
-The derived lower bound for $(\le d)$-UFFD codes outperforms the known lower bounds on the rate of $d$-disjunctive codes \cite{dyachkov1989superimposed} for small values of $d$, e.g., see numerical values in Table~\ref{tab: comparison}.
-Recall that both $(\le d)$-UFFD and $d$-disjunctive codes have the same decoding complexity $O(tn)$ and allow identifying any subset of at most $d$ defectives. \end{itemize}
+In our paper, we work with $d$-SM and $(d, n^{1/d})$-LDSM to identify a set of exactly $d$ defectives, and $\bar{d}$-SM and $(\bar{d}, n^{1/d})$-LDSM to identify a set of not more than $d$ defectives among $n$ samples with $t$ tests.
+Here and below, we use the notations of $d$ and $\bar{d}$ to separate these cases.
+With the help of probabilistic methods, we improve and supplement the results of~\cite{d2014lectures} for SM and the results of~\cite{vorobyev2021fast, fan2024list} for LDSM with list size $L=n^{1/d}$.
+Our contribution is summarized below: \begin{itemize}[wide, labelwidth=1pt, labelindent=3pt] \item For an arbitrary number $d\ge 3$ of defectives, we present analytical lower bounds on the rates of $d$-SM and $(d, n^{1/d})$-LDSM.
+We show that the presented lower bounds coincide for small values of $d$. \item We show how to use the lower bounds on the rate of $d$-SM and $(d, n^{1/d})$-LDSM to derive lower bounds on the rate of $\bar{d}$-SM and $(\bar{d}, n^{1/d})$-LDSM.
+For small values of $d$, the derived lower bounds for $\bar{d}$-SM and $(\bar{d}, n^{1/d})$-LDSM coincide and outperform the known lower bounds on the rates of $d$-DM~\cite{dyachkov1989superimposed} and $d$-SSM~\cite{qian2022improved}, e.g., see numerical values in Table \ref{tab: comparison}.
+Recall that $(\bar{d}, n^{1/d})$-LDSM, $d$-DM and $d$-SSM have the same decoding complexity of $O(tn)$ and allow identifying any subset of at most $d$ defectives. \end{itemize}

-A comparison of all obtained lower bounds with the lower bounds for $(= d)$-union-free codes, $(\le d)$-union-free codes, $d$-disjunctive codes, and $d$-strongly separable codes is shown in Table \ref{tab: comparison}.
-The results obtained in this work are highlighted in bold in the table.
+A comparison of all obtained lower bounds with the previously known lower bounds for $d$-separable matrices, $\bar{d}$-separable matrices, $d$-disjunctive matrices, $d$-strongly separable matrices and $(\bar{d}, L)$-list-decoding separable matrices is shown in Table \ref{tab: comparison}.
+We highlight in bold the results obtained in this work.

-\begin{remark} The lower bounds on the rate of $(=d)$-union-free codes, $d$-disjunctive codes, and $d$-SSM, shown in Table \ref{tab: comparison}, are presented in \cite{d2014lectures, dyachkov1989superimposed, coppersmith1998new, d1982bounds, fan2021strongly}.
-Note that the lower bounds for $d$-SSM presented in Table \ref{tab: comparison} coincide with the lower bounds for $d$-disjunctive codes, since the work \cite{fan2021strongly} shows that $d$-SSM are $d$-disjunctive codes, but the improved lower bound for $d$-SSM rate is given only for $d=2$.